Capital Markets Union: Operational objectives

 Investors on the capital markets don't always have the necessary means to gather the needed information in order to invest, while financing institutions do.
-However, incertitude about there investments may prevent them from investing as much as they could have if they have had the adequate information.
+However, incertitude about their investments may prevent them from investing as much as they could have if they had had the adequate information.
 The latter would have allowed them to evaluate the worth of an asset and juge if its price corresponds, or not, to its value.
 Therefore, the first operational objective of the CMU is to increase the information flow to make the price setting on the capital markets more precise.